ze5yuc/ds2001_spring22/README.md

 - Unless stated otherwise, please type your programming assignments and submit through Collab in the requested format
 - When submitting programming assignments, don’t forget to write the assignment title, your name, your UVa computing ID, and date at the top of each assignment.
 - In submission file, please include your initials in the filename.
-- <ins> The lowest score will be dropped when computing the final score at the end of the semester.</ins>
+- <ins> The assignment with the greatest deduction will be dropped when computing the final score at the end of the semester.</ins>
 - Check Collab for due dates.

 **Programming Assignment Lateness Policy**